Pain · Mittelstand

 They can keep ownership of the German site.
 The US-facing build is a parallel surface with its own commercial architecture, its own conversion logic, and its own analytics.
 It does not require touching the German site.
 After the rebuild the German team can take handoff and operate it, or the engagement can continue under a Group Partnership for ongoing rebuild and run.

-Inquiry through the contact form, then a short discovery conversation.
-Send the current US-facing URL, the German site for comparison, the analytics snapshot showing the bounce, and any US sales-call notes mentioning the site.
+Inquiry through the contact form.
+Share the current US-facing URL, the German site for comparison, the analytics snapshot showing the bounce, and any US sales-call notes mentioning the site.
 Response within one business day.

 What this work does not include.